 - Pre-Hearing Options:

 - 0 Interim suspension

 - 0 Immediate housing reassignment

-- o Immediate removal from shared classes with victims
+- Immediate removal from shared classes with victims

-- Defined cafeteria hours.
+- 0 Defined cafeteria hours.

 - Conduct Sanctions:

-- 0 Maximum: Expulsion
+- o Maximum: Expulsion

-- o Minimum: Suspension
+- Minimum: Suspension

 - o Fine: \$300

 Physical Aggression - Creation of a Hostile Environment: instigating, participating, or otherwise encouraging others to engage in assaulting, fighting, or other disruptions.
 This may also include recording of such activities as fighting or assaults.